 Some areas on the slopes of Mount Amiata are still a favourite destination for astronomers from all over Europe for the very low light pollution that allows unobstructed observation of the stars and planets.

 Siena has its world famous Palio but so does Arezzo and notably Sarteano in the Giostra del Saracino, one of the oldest and most genuine of the pageants.
-It is a must to see, held on 15 August every year and preceded by weeks of connected festivities, from medieval banquets and candlelit processions in magnificent costumes.
-All building up to the main event where each Contrada (Parish) first parades through the town in all their medieval finery, then compete in a flag throwing ceremony and then the rider for each Contrada competes to joust a tiny ring from the ‘Saracen’s’ shoulder.
+It is a must see, held on 15 August every year and preceded by weeks of connected festivities, from medieval banquets and candlelit processions in magnificent costumes all building up to the main event where each Contrada (Parish) first parades through the town in all their medieval finery, before competing in a flag throwing ceremony and then the rider for each Contrada competes to joust a tiny ring from the ‘Saracen’s’ shoulder.

 Types of property